Second Cold War: In relation to the Russia–Ukraine war (2014–2021)

-Middle East conflicts
+Speaking to the press in Berlin on 8 November 2019, a day before the 30th anniversary of the fall of the Berlin Wall, US Secretary of State Mike Pompeo warned of the dangers posed to the West by Russia and China.
+He said "Today, Russia - led by a former KGB officer once stationed in Dresden [Vladimir Putin] - invades its neighbours and slays political opponents".
+Jonathan Marcus of the BBC opined that Pompeo "appeared to be declaring the outbreak of a second [Cold War]".

+In relation to the Syrian civil war

 In 2013, Michael Klare compared in RealClearPolitics tensions between Russia and the West to the ongoing proxy conflict between Saudi Arabia and Iran.
 Oxford Professor Philip N. Howard argued that a new cold war was being fought via the media, information warfare, and cyberwar.